 Please ensure that the greyhound is full length, side view, unmuzzled and any other manner in which you feel would display what a great pet your greyhound would make.

-If you are not an email user then please contact Joanne Murray who will work with you on alternative means of getting this photograph to the IRGT.
+If you are not an email user then please contact us on 061-448089/ 085-8047467 and we will work with you on alternative means of getting this photograph to the IRGT.
 We can also share some tips on good photograph practice.

 Please include the following information with the above email:

 -Greyhounds Pet Name:

 -Compatibility with other breeds of dogs - both big and small: